resema/Notepad/_posts/2017-10-29-unsupervised-learning-an-introduction.md

 z = U_reduce' * x;
 {% endhighlight %}

+We have to be careful regarding the dimension of data set tensors.
+We have to multiply each example with its features with the eigenvector to reduce it to K dimensions.
+This means that the above code snipped is **not** always correct.

 #### Reconstruction From Compressed Representation
 How do we go back from $$z = U_{reduce}^T*x$$?
 Like this: $$x_{approx} = U_{reduce} * z^{(i)}$$